Grant funding success to Llandrindod Lake Park regeneration works

 The council's Regeneration Team was successful in securing the grant, which is being funded by the Welsh Government's Landfill Disposal Tax Community Scheme.
 The scheme is administered by the Wales Council for Voluntary Action (WCVA).

-The latest works to install the new items of green infrastructure, which follow on from regeneration works that were completed earlier this year, will provide long-term benefits to the local community and visitors by using a longer-lasting material which incorporates recycled plastics.
+The latest works to install the new items of green infrastructure, which follow on from regeneration works that were completed earlier this year.
+It will provide long-term benefits to the local community and visitors by using a longer-lasting material which incorporates recycled plastics.

 The fully accessible boardwalk will be constructed from a non-slip recycled material allowing year-round access and minimal maintenance for at least 30 years.
 The boardwalk, designed to enable access for wheelchairs and buggies, will provide an opportunity for the local community and visitors to get close to nature.

 A bird hide will be installed on the boardwalk.
 The base will be made from sustainable recycled material with the hide built from timber by a local supplier.
 There will be viewing slots at different heights to allow adults, children and wheelchair users to view the wildlife.